danipindado/danipindado.github.io/_posts/2017-02-10-pool-swim-app-v4-3-released.md

 ---
 Today I have released v4.3 of the Pool Swim app.

 The main topic is the support of imperial units.
 I have also fixed an issue which might cause affect the heading calibration.
-Hopefuly some people will see the length detection improved.
+Hopefully some people will see the length detection improved.

 **Imperial units support**
 A new application setting "_distance unit_" has been added.
-Application settings are those which are configured using Garmin Connect App in your smartphone or Garmin Express in your PC.
+Application settings are those which are configured using Garmin Connect App in your Smartphone or Garmin Express in your PC.
 ![garmin express.png]({{site.baseurl}}/images/garmin express.png)
 ![Screenshot_2017-02-09-22-17-35.png]({{site.baseurl}}/images/Screenshot_2017-02-09-22-17-35.png)
 You will find two options there: meters and yards.
-From now on, the application seting "_pool length_" depends on the units chosen.
+From now on, the application setting "_pool length_" depends on the units chosen.
 This means, you don't need to convert to meters anymore.
 If you are swimming in a pool whose length is 30 yd, just set:

 -pool length: 30